FITSTIC/ducksimulator-storm-facade-mventuri2/README.md

 # duck_simulator
-Thisis a duck simulator example.
+This is a duck simulator example.